 If you wish to gain a certificate for the course you must complete the following:

 - active participation in the PBL group (participation in group work both synchronously and asynchronously, taking responsibility for tasks, creating presentations, giving feedback to colleagues etc.).

-- write a reflective blog posts for each course topic (approx. 400-500 words each, include references to literature/resources).
+- write reflective posts for each course topic (approx. 400-500 words each, include references to literature/resources).

-- comment on blog posts by your peers, at least once for each topic.
+- comment on reflections written by your peers, at least once for each topic.

 The certificate will tell that ONL is equivalent to two weeks of full-time studies.